 For the longest time I felt stuck – like I was destined to struggle for the rest of my life, especially after my sons dad and I split up.
 As a single, young mom, living on her own, with a little boy, I felt totally hopeless.
 How could I give my child a good life?!
 How would I even have a life of my own?!

 I felt stuck… hopeless… as if I had no future.
 But guess what, I DID have a future.
 Jeremiah 29:11 said so.
-I hear horrific stories of young people going for abortions as if it’s a day out to the salon.
-Yes, an unwanted pregnancy may seem like a hopeless case, but choosing to end a life is never the solution.
-It was not exactly a walk in the park, but I started believing that my life is destined for success and not failure!
+I started believing that my life is destined for success and not failure!
 I learnt to make GOOD decisions and surrounded myself with people who lifted me up and encouraged me to be the best mom I can be.
+It’s easy to focus on your failures or miscalculations.
+It takes a lot of guts to say, “you know what, that didn’t work out, but hey, let me try something else!”
+I decided to get gutsy.

 Through the grace of God, his dad and I managed to find compromise.
 We made a lot of unselfish decisions, ego’s aside, that would help us to raise our boy with pride.
 Yep, it meant that both of us had to work HARD (still have to yo!) because we chose to have sex before we were married (and before we even understood the enormity of what that actually means!) so we had to bare the consequences and make the best of it!
 It took a lot of sacrifice to give him the best that I could but if I had a choice, I would STILL choose my son over and over again.